chrisparnin/articles/posts/deploying-native-binaries-in-visual-studio-extensions.md

 categories:
 ---

+### Deploying Native Binaries

 If your extension depends on a native binary, you have to do some tricks to get the binary to be copied into the experimental hive directory for testing and including in your VSIX for deployment.

+I was doing some manual copies in my post build event that was brittle, and had to explicitly include the native binaries as `content`.

+### Another way

 [nulltoken](https://github.com/nulltoken) had given out a helpful hint on using msbuild directives to stream-line this process:

 > You might be willing to glance at
 > https://github.com/libgit2/libgit2sharp/blob/vNext/LibGit2Sharp/CopyNativeDependencies.targets and the way it's being used in `LibGit2Sharp.Tests.csproj`

+### How to do it

 I adapted this approach for my project.
 First, I define a reference to native binaries that live in the nuget directory.  `$(MSBuildProjectDirectory)` refers to directory containing the .csproj file.